dds-dotnet/dds.net-server/docs/usage/README.md

 # DDS.Net Server Usage

-The *DDS.Net Server* is currently under initial development, therefore, this documentation shall be updated in due course of time.
+The *DDS.Net Server* is currently under initial development, therefore, this documentation shall be updated in due course of time with initial release.